-Scientists at the University of Liverpool are leading a £1.65-million project to produce and test the first nanomedicines for treating HIV/AIDS.
+Scientists at the University of Liverpool are leading a £1.65 million project to produce and test the first nanomedicines for treating HIV / Aids.

 The research project, funded by the Engineering and Physical Sciences Research Council (EPSRC), aims to produce cheaper, more effective medicines which have fewer side effects and are easier to give to newborns and children.
-EPSRC is the UK's main agency for funding research in engineering and the physical sciences.